syncfusion-content/maui-docs/MAUI/Autocomplete/UI-Customization.md

 ### Customize the DropDown Item Height

-The DropDownItemHeight property is used to modify the height of dropdown items.
+The DropDownItemHeight property is used to modify the height of the dropdown items.

 {% tabs %}
 {% highlight xaml %}